adtools/clib2/README.md

 ## The startup code

 There are three program startup files provided.
-The most simplistic is in `startup.c` which I use for SAS/C. It just invokes the setup routine which eventually calls `main()` and drops straight into `exit()`.
+The most simplistic is in `startup.c` which I use for *SAS/C*.
+It just invokes the setup routine which eventually calls `main()` and drops straight into `exit()`.

-The `ncrt0.S` file was adapted from the libnix startup code which sets up the base relative data area, if necessary (the `SMALL_DATA` preprocessor symbol must be defined).
+The `ncrt0.S` file was adapted from the *libnix* startup code which sets up the base relative data area, if necessary (the `SMALL_DATA` preprocessor symbol must be defined).

-The `nrcrt0.S` file was adapted from libnix startup code, too, and sets up the base relative data area for programs to be made resident.
+The `nrcrt0.S` file was adapted from *libnix* startup code, too, and sets up the base relative data area for programs to be made resident.
 Note that the `geta4()` stub is missing here; it wouldn't work in a resident program anyway.

-The `ncrt0.S` and `nrcrt0.S` files are considerably smaller and less complex than the libnix code they are based on.
+The `ncrt0.S` and `nrcrt0.S` files are considerably smaller and less complex than the *libnix* code they are based on.
 This is because in this library design all the more complex tasks are performed in the `stdlib_main.c` file rather than in assembly language.

 ## Documentation